 NACo raised concerns about how these terms are defined in their original response letter.
 Essentially, how will we know when we have taken meaningful actions?
 How can we overcome patterns of segregation?
 How will we know which opportunities are important enough to provide access, when each individual resident will value opportunities differently?
 In short, how much is enough to succeed?
-These are questions Douglas County expects HUD to address as part of these revisions.
+These are questions Douglas County expects HUD to address and incorporate into a revised Tool.

 The definitions and examples provided in the Assessment Tool are unclear and highly subjective.
 Definitions in the Tool are written in broad expansive terms, making it impossible to identify HUD's intent.
 In the analysis section of the Tool, a list of 40 contributing factors is put forward, with the statement that it is not an exhaustive list.
-Communities are expected to consider these and other factors as part of the analysis, but the definitions and examples provided remain unclear.
+The fact that HUD expects communities to consider these factors, many of which are outside of our control, with no guidance is clearly an overreach on their part.
 Many of these 40 factors are ambiguous and potentially contradictory.
 Furthermore, as the Fair Housing Act is now being interpreted to include lack of access to opportunities, our future efforts will be ineffective because local input is diminished through the prescriptive list of contributing factors we will be obligated to address in the Tool.

 Douglas County has identified several key concerns with the contributing factors provided in the Tool.
 First and foremost, we question why market driven factors are included on the list of examples of contributing factors.
 For example, the "location of employers" is an important issue driven by the free market.
-While the connections between work and housing choice are undeniable, local governments are limited in their influence over the market, and should not be held accountable through an Act that is meant to provide fair and equal access to housing.
+While the connections between work and housing choice are www.douglas.co.us undeniable, local governments are limited in their influence over the market, and should not be held accountable through an Act that is meant to provide fair and equal access to housing.
 Douglas County supports the business community and ensures that all land development proposals are reviewed fairly during the planning process.